wynnlone/MMF2021/README.txt

 ## TF: Trend Following: using EW as base, tile more weight in rising etfs
 ## TR: Trend Reversal: using EW as base, tile less weight in rising etfs

-## each strategy inculdes two accounts, usd and cad.
-Also inculdes price time series data and return data.
+## each strategy includes two accounts, usd and cad.
+Also includes price time series data and return data.
 ## e.g: usd_AW_v.xlsx: the USD account position using All Weather.
 ##      usd_AW_v_return.xlsx: return calculation based on usd_AW_v.xlsx